 - Trends or ideas for momentum trading through tools like StockTwits, a financial communications platform

 To protect from oversize losses, Warrior Trading sets a stop-loss order just below the first price decline.
 The stop loss works like insurance: You place a sell order for the stock at a predetermined price, so if the stock quote falls to a particular point, the shares are automatically sold, protecting you from further losses.

 The philosophy behind a scalping strategy is that small wins can add up to a lot of money at the end of the day.
-The scalper sets a buy and sell target and sticks to these predetermined levels.
-The scalping strategy is fast and at times, traders make buys and sells within a few seconds.
+The scalper sets buy and sell targets and sticks to these predetermined levels.
+The scalping strategy is fast.
+It’s not uncommon for several trades to be made within a few seconds.

-Scalping is one of the best day-trading strategies for confident traders who can make quick decisions and act on them without remorse or question.
-Users of the scalping strategy have enough discipline to sell immediately if they witness a price decline, thus minimizing losses.
+Scalping is one of the best day-trading strategies for confident traders who can make quick decisions and act on them without dwelling.
+Adherents to the scalping strategy have enough discipline to sell immediately if they witness a price decline, thus minimizing losses.
 If you are easily distracted and lack razor-sharp focus, this isn’t a day-trading strategy for you.